Arizona Attorneys Representing Children Improperly Restrained in Daycare

 The improper use of restraints can lead to severe injuries, such as broken bones, head trauma, psychological trauma, and even death.
 Children with disabilities are particularly at risk.
 When physical restraints are used, they may not understand what’s happening, leading to aggressive behavior that puts them in danger of serious injury.

 In addition, young children, and especially children with disabilities, often have no way of telling their parents that restraints were used, allowing the daycare to get away with it.
 Children may think their parents are going to punish them further, or believe this is normal discipline for their behavior.
 Parents rarely hear about restraints being used on their children, so be observant and ask questions.
-A daycare attorney can help you know what to look out for.
+A Phoenix daycare injury attorney can help you know what to look out for.

 While it’s hard for many parents to believe, the a U.S. Department of Education survey in 2010 found there are 17 states that have no specific statute pertaining to restraints being used on children in schools or daycares.
 There is also no statute requiring these facilities to notify parents when restraints have been used; a law that 22 other states have in place.